gdejohn/procrastination/README.md

 - stack-safe tail-recursive lambda expressions via trampolines and fixed points
 - an extensible, reusable alternative to Java 8's [`Stream`][stream]

+In short, it's a taste of Haskell for Java developers.

 ## Data Structures

 Lazy evaluation means that the data structures procrastinate, doing the minimum amount of work required and putting it